 Giant beam engines, the earliest built in 1820, operate under steam and are the largest of their kind in the world.
 Housed in a Victorian waterworks visited by Dickens, these engines pumped London's water for over 100 years.
 The interactive 'Water for life' gallery explores the 2000 year history of London's water.
 We have a steam railway, waterwheel and horse-gin.
 The massive steam pumping engines are working at weekends and Bank Holidays.
 Contact the museum for information of special events happening throughout the year.

 This content has been supplied by Kew Bridge Steam Museum

-Kew Bridge Steam Museum is undergoing a major refurbishment programme and will not be open on weekdays, including Bank Holidays, until 2014.
+Kew Bridge Steam Museum is undergoing a major refurbishment programme and will be closed until 22 March 2014.

 Venue Details & Map